MI2CAST/MI2CAST/docs/MI2CAST_guideline.md

 The biological modification corresponds to physical changes of an entity necessary for the causal regulation to occur (e.g., the source entity should be phosphorylated at residue XXX in position YYY to up-regulate the target).

 We recommend to annotate:
-* the modification type (e.g., phosphorylation of a protein, methylation of a gene) for which we recommend using [PSI-MOD](https://www.ebi.ac.uk/ols/ontologies/mod) for proteins , the [SO](http://www.sequenceontology.org/) for genes
+* the modification type (e.g., phosphorylation of a protein, methylation of a gene) for which we recommend using [PSI-MOD](https://www.ebi.ac.uk/ols/ontologies/mod) for proteins, the [SO](http://www.sequenceontology.org/) for genes
 * the modified residue, if known, using [ChEBI](https://www.ebi.ac.uk/chebi/)
 * the position of the modification with a number, if known